sumeerriaz2020/financial-explainable-summarization/README.md

 4. **Computational Cost**: 21% slower inference, 19.5% higher memory
 5. **Domain**: Optimized for financial documents (requires adaptation for other domains)

-See Section V.D in the paper for detailed error analysis.
+See Section 4.4 (Error Analysis) in the paper for detailed error analysis.

 ---